 What do I need to get started with Vespucci?

-- An Android device (or the emulator) Release 0.9.X has only been tested on Android 2.3 and later.
+- An Android device (or the emulator), note that Release 0.9.x has only been tested on Android 2.3 and later

-- The Vespucci APK file (available from the Android Market and github)
+- The Vespucci APK file (available from Google Play and GitHub)

 - Some familiarity with OSM Map features

 - An OSM account

 The current Vespucci version is 0.9.8, 0.9.9 is currently in beta release.

 Is Vespucci available for other mobile platforms?